kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

       } catch (e) {
         // Browsers that don't support either XMLHttpRequest or ActiveXObject xhr = false;
+        alert("Sorry...XMLHttpRequest is not supported.")
       }
     }
   }
   return xhr;
 }
 {% endprism %}
-The above-example creates a reusable function called `getXHR()`.
-Every new instance `getXHR()` we create will be able to use `xhr` without worrying about the cross-browser issues.

-This version of `getXHR()` will return one of the four alert messages above, depending on which browser `index.html` loads into.
-A `try...catch` statement is used to perform more robust ActiveX detection as well as detect whether or not the browser even supports `xhr`.

-The `try...catch` statement will loop through each single `try` statement until it one of them meets a condition that works.
-The last condition is what's returned if the browser soes NOT support `xhr`.
+The feature detection code is now in a reusable function called `getXHR()`.
+We're checking for `XMLHttpRequest` in the same way, but we're also checking to see what ActiveXObject build the browser is using and also looking for the existence of either `XMLHttpRequest` or ActiveXObject.

+A JavaScript `try...catch` statement is doing multiple checks for two different versions of the ActiveXObject.
+If `try...catch`can't find either ActiveXObject or `XMLHttpRequest`, then it sets `xhr` to `false`.

+`getXHR()` says `return xhr` at the end of the code.
+Whenever we create a new instance of `getXHR()`, it will return whatever the final value of `xhr` ends up being set to, allowing us to safely use it in our code.

 There are many ways to implement MDN feature detection: <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">MDN has another great implementation</a>.
 Also, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">Read about "try...catch" on MDN</a>.
 <a name="ajax-states"></a>